- Everyday Urology™ – Oncology Insights

 From the Editor

-From the Desk of the Editor: Issue 4
+From the Desk of the Editor: Volume 2, Issue 2

 Neal Shore, MD, FACS

 Dr. Shore is the Medical Director of the Carolina Urologic Research Center.
 He practices with Atlantic Urology Clinics in Myrtle Beach, South Carolina.
-Dr. Shore has conducted more than 100 clinical trials, focusing mainly on prostate and bladder disease.
+Dr. Shore has conducted more than 300 clinical trials, focusing mainly on prostate and bladder disease.
 Dr. Shore is a Certified Physician Investigator who has numerous publications in peer-reviewed journals and has lectured extensively on the treatment of prostate cancer and prostate enlargement.
-He serves on several industry advisory boards as well as academic and advocacy networks: including the Society Urologic Oncology Clinical Trials Consortium, Bladder Cancer Advocacy Network, Large Urology Group Practice Association, and NCI GU Science Steering Committee.
+He serves on several industry advisory boards as well as academic and advocacy networks: including the Society Urologic Oncology Clinical Trials Consortium, Bladder Cancer Advocacy Network,and the Large Urology Group Practice Association..
 Dr. Shore is the editor-in-chief of UroToday’s print publication, Everyday Urology- Oncology Insights.

 In this issue

-- Considerations in the use of Androgen Deprivation Therapy for the Treatment of Men with Advanced Prostate Cancer
+- Assessment of Cardiovascular Risk With the Use of Androgen Deprivation Therapy for Prostate Cancer